Stegobully/merged_ncRNAclassifier/README.md

 ---

-## File “benchmark_classifiers.py”: Benchmark our ML classifiers on given test datasets including ncRNA labels
+## `benchmark_classifiers.py`: Benchmark our ML classifiers on given test datasets including ncRNA labels
-This python script allows you to check the performance of our classifiers on a labelled set of ncRNA sequences.
+This python script allows you to check the performance of our classifiers on a labeled set of ncRNA sequences.
 As input the script needs the corresponding input files for the different ML classifiers provided in the Git repository.
 Also, an additional text file is needed with the same order of the input sequences for the fasta file and/or additional structural files.
 The file has to have one line for each sequence in the same order as the input.
 Each line needs to